MelvrickLee/BRG-28-ISEA-/README.md

 i think the file is 181 bytes

-as the directory has changed, it might have a different output. but the command  less /etc/apt/sources.list.d/ubuntu.sources displays the digital certificate of repositories (who signed them and the uri from where its from). however, it doesnt seem to include apps downloaded from outside the app store.
+as the directory has changed, it might have a different output. but the command  less /etc/apt/sources.list.d/ubuntu.sources displays the digital certificate of repositories installed (who signed them and the uri from where its from).